 SEO Requires Website Analytics

-In order to optimize your website for a search engine “bot”, you need to look at your website visitor statistics (analytics) to see how your site is currently performing.
-Your goal for SEO should be to make your site easier for web-browsing search bots to identify the information on your site that you want them to know about your site.
+In order to optimize your website for a search engine “bot,” look at your website visitor statistics (analytics) to see how your site is currently performing.
+Your goal for SEO should be to make your site easier for web-browsing search bots to identify the information that you want them to know about your site.

 Most general business interest in website analytics can be found in your analytics’ account overview section, in particular focus on:

 - General website visitors, month over month.
 Is this number increasing or decreasing?